 Passive hip moments and 95% confidence intervals were recalculated from hip neutral to maximum hip flexion angle, using the derived predictive equation.
 Root mean squared error (RMSE) and adjusted r-squared were calculated to assess goodness of fit of each surface-plot.

-Hip moments were calculated within the Vicon Nexus Plug-in Gait software, using the conventional gait model based upon the Newington-Helen Hayes model.
-Total hip power was calculated based upon hip angular velocity and total hip moments.
+Hip moments were calculated using the conventional gait model, based upon the Newington-Helen Hayes model.
+Total hip power was calculated from hip angular velocity and total hip moments.
 All data was subsequently normalised to body mass and height.
 Total hip moments were calculated at the peak hip flexor moment (FL), and the two hip extensor peaks (Ext1, Ext2).
 Total hip power was calculated at the two peaks of power generation (H1, H3) and peak of power absorption (H2).
 Mechanical work done at H1 and H3 was calculated by integrating the complete positive portions of the corresponding power generation curves.
 Work done was also calculated for the full negative power absorption curve (H2).
 Passive hip extensor moments and total hip moments, power and work done were additionally calculated for the portion of the gait cycle corresponding to hip flexion, between hip neutral and maximum hip flexion angle.
 Scores for the RMDQ were calculated as the sum of ticked statements.
-Scores for both RMDQ and VAS were entered into a Microsoft Excel spreadsheet for further analysis.
 Physical activity data was used to ensure matching of subjects in LBP and NBP groups.

 2.4 Statistical Analysis

-Independent t-test used to compare within gait cycle peaks and degrees of hip flexion between LBP and NBP group data using SPSS (version 24, IBM Statistics, U.S.).
+A mixed-model analysis of variance (ANOVA) was used to compare within gait cycle peaks and degrees of hip flexion between LBP and NBP group data using SPSS (version 24, IBM Statistics, U.S.).
+Post hoc analyses for between groups comparisons were performed using independent samples t-tests where significant interactions were determined.
 Passive hip extensor moments and total hip moments, power and work done were compared at 25% increments of hip flexion, between neutral and maximum hip flexion.
 Total hip moments were additionally compared at FL, Ext1 and Ext2, and total power and work done were compared at H1, H2 and H3.
-Additional comparisons included gait parameter data, maximum hip flexion angle, hip extension angle and knee angle.
+Additional comparisons included age, gender, body mass, physical activity type and duration, walking speed and step length, maximum hip flexion angle, hip extension angle and knee angle, assessed using independent t-tests.
 CMCs and CVs were used to assess intra-subject gait cycle characteristics.
 RMSE and the adjusted r-squared were used to assess goodness of fit of the predictive equation coefficients for calculating passive moment contributions.
+Normality of data was assessed using Shapiro-Wilk tests, and the alpha level for all tests was set at 0.05.

 3 Results

-Subjects in the LBP group reported occurrence of back pain for 6.97 (5.98) years with a range of 6 weeks to 30 years.
-RMDQ scores were 3.92 (3.1) and VAS scores were 5.06 (2.27).
-Independent samples t-tests demonstrated no significant differences between LBP and NBP groups for any of the gait parameters measured (P > 0.05).
-There were no significant differences (P > 0.05) in any of the physical activity parameters measured, which included walking (13.6 (18.3) hours per week LBP, 9.9 (12.9) hour NBP), moderate intensity exercise (6.9 (11.0) hours per week LBP, 4.1 (5.6) hours NBP) and vigorous exercise (6.7 (8.7) hours per week LBP, 5.1 (3.4) hours NBP).
+Subjects in the LBP group reported occurrence of back pain for 6.97 (SD 5.98) years with a range of 6 weeks to 30 years.
+RMDQ scores were 3.92 (SD 3.1) and VAS scores were 5.06 (SD 2.27).
+Independent samples t-tests demonstrated no significant differences between LBP and NBP groups for age, gender, body mass (within gender), walking speed or step length (P > 0.05).
+There were no significant differences (P > 0.05) in any of the physical activity parameters calculated, which included walking (13.6 (SD 18.3) hours per week LBP, 9.9 (SD 12.9) hours NBP), moderate intensity exercise (6.9 (SD 11.0) hours per week LBP, 4.1 (SD 5.6) hours NBP) and vigorous exercise (6.7 (SD 8.7) hours per week LBP, 5.1 (SD 3.4) hours NBP).